ferdiamg/Bachelor-ReactNative/README.md

 3. `react-native run-ios --simulator="iPhone 11"` or `react-native run-ios --device` or `react-native run-android`

 ## Important/Troubleshooting:
-* react-native run-ios --simulator="iPhone 11" (iPhone X has been removed)
+* To build a debug version: react-native run-ios --simulator="iPhone 11" (iPhone X has been removed)
+* To build a offline standalone version: react-native run-ios --configuration=release --device
 * code signing needed in XCode

 * since iOS 13 iOS needs AlwaysUsageBluetooth in info.plist when using BLE